Snapshots on /home and /data

-Snapshots are local copies of the filesystem.
+Snapshots are local copies of the filesystem which are conducted hourly.
 While not a true backup from a disaster recovery standpoint, they are very useful since you can recover your own deleted files.
 Each snapshot image acts as a full backup at that instant in time.

 /home we retain one days worth of hourly snapshots , as well as four weeks worth of daily snapshots and 52 weeks worth of weekly snapshots.